Blast! weeks are for students who have completed

 Mike Seabaugh hardly needs any introduction to those who are familiar with Camp Siloam.
 Mike has been the “Big O” at camp for 26 years.
 His method of storytelling and bringing the Gospel to children is our largest week of camp.
 The only place you can experience Mike's creativity for children is at Camp Siloam.
 When you do, you will not forget it.
 Each year Mike brings a mix of theatrical camp favorites such as Carmen San Diego, sprinkled with his imaginative presentation of biblical stories.
 Mike definitely has a gift for capturing the attention of kids and those who are kids at heart.

 Heath was born in Warren, Arkansas.
 He is married to Shelli, and they have 4 kids.
 He worked as a volunteer in kids’ ministry for 15 years before surrendering to full time ministry in 2003.
 Heath graduated from Southwestern Theological Seminary in 2005 with a masters in Christian Education with a concentration in childhood education.
-He has served as full time children's minister in three Arkansas churches, FBC Russellville, Geyer Springs FBC in Little Rock and currently at Cross Church Springdale.
+He has served as full time children's minister in three Arkansas churches, FBC Russellville, Geyer Springs FBC in Little Rock and at Cross Church Springdale.
+He is currently the children’s minister at First Baptist Church Orlando, Florida.
 Heath loves kids and is passionate about kids understanding God's word and the fact that God has a place for them in His big story.

 Tom has been doing ministry to students since 1982 when he was a student.
 After college, he was a youth minister at two different churches.
 Kings Ave Baptist in Brandon, Florida, and North River Baptist in Roswell, Georgia.
 Then Tom went to Seminary for three years in Louisville, Kentucky, before becoming a Missionary through the North American Mission board.
 Tom was then the first Chaplain at Dollywood theme park in Pigeon Forge, Tennessee.
 He was ordained in June of 1989.
 From that point has been doing youth evangelism for the last 20 years.
 Tom uses drama, comedy, juggling,magic, illusions, and good hard preaching and teaching to reach the toughest young people.
 Whether at camp, retreats, conferences, or churches, Tom loves communicating the Gospel to people and seeing them come to Christ.